Ley789/SimpleRayTracer/Thesis/thesis.md

 # Rendering

-In the field of 3D computer graphics the process of generating an image from a defined scene description is called rendering.
+In the field of 3D computer graphics the process of generating an image from a Euclidean space with geometric shapes is called rendering.
 Also the result of this process is a rendering.

 We introduce 2 rendering techniques called rasterization and ray tracing.
-At the end of the chapter we will compare both methods.
+At the end of the chapter we compare both methods.

 ## Rasterization